 Annual Fiscal Report.
 Missouri Senate Appropriations Committee.
-Senator John Russell, Chairman, and Marty Drewel, Director of the Appropriations Committee Staff.
+(Various years).

 Budget Stabilization Fund, section 33.285, Revised Statutes of Missouri.
 This section is still on the books even though the fund has been superceded by the Budget Reserve Fund.

 Cash Operating Reserve Fund, Article 27 (a) of the Missouri Constitution Article 27(a) of the Missouri Constitution as it existed before November 2000 (for the Cash Operating Reserve Fund) and as it now exists (for the Budget Reserve Fund).